tech-sumit/luganodes-assignment/logStackSetup/README.md

 5. Add new Datasource; select Loki and put datasource host to be http://loki:3100
 6. To explore logs go to Explore in Left menu and put container name or query like `{container_name="logger"} |= `

-## Nginx conf to expose grafana on domain
+## Nginx conf to expose grafana on domain; websocket support added to enable log streaming on next app
 ```text
 server {
     listen 80;